 These are blended in optimal composition for maximum health benefits.
 They are low in calories, but boost energy, increase immune system health, and leave you feeling full.

-All of this on top of aiding in digestion.
-There are two types to choose from for getting your greens groove on: drink mix and vegi-capsules.
+All of this is on top of aiding in digestion.
+There are two types to choose from for getting your greens groove on: drink mix and vegan capsules.

-Whether you like a glass of juice, a smoothie, or to wash your vitamins down with a quick glass of water in the morning, you won't be disappointed with taste or flavor.
+Whether you like a glass of juice, a smoothie, or washing your vitamins down with a quick glass of water in the morning, you won't be disappointed with taste or flavor.